 Personal Wildfires Everywhere

-Those memories combined with a history of not always making stellar choices, draws me to the image of burning down my life.
-Personal wildfires — sometimes set by a psychic arsonist, sometimes but an apparently innocent spark.
+Those memories combined with a history of not always making stellar choices draw me to the image of burning down my life.
+Personal wildfires — sometimes set by a psychic arsonist, sometimes but an innocent spark.
 What comes to mind are the personal relationships that were hard to break away from.
 My reward for getting out was being left with all the bills topped off with “just a little” stalking.

 On the other hand, watching the impact of COVID-19 brings to mind the many innocent lives being burned down around us.
-And under these stressful circumstances, there are relationships that require additional attention but, quite frankly, there’s not enough FaceTime or Zoom in the world.
+And under these stressful circumstances, some relationships require additional attention but, quite frankly, there’s not enough FaceTime or Zoom in the world.

 A story about disasters is full of other stories: firefighters, EMTs, docs, nurses, and advocates — the first responders who run toward the dangers when everyone else is running away.
-Even under the best of circumstances these personal (and actual) wildfires change people.
-Survivors experience new routines, new pressures and, sometimes, even new opportunities.
-Hopefully everyone comes away with little more hard-won wisdom.
+Even under the best of circumstances, these personal (and actual) wildfires change people.
+Survivors experience new routines, new pressures, and, sometimes, even new opportunities.
+Hopefully, everyone comes away with a little more hard-won wisdom.

 Wildfires with Seeds of Heroism, Wealth, and Success

 And although I had seen them before, it is through the window of knowing and loving those advocates that I’ve learned about fire poppies.
 Like certain life-changing crisis points, the flowers last only a few days.
 Like the heroism of our frontline workers, their scattered seeds can lie dormant for years.
 It’s the crisis, the smoke, and the charred earth that trigger them to germinate and grow.
 It’s the crisis that calls the advocate to become more skilled and more committed.